Jean-Baptiste Pierazzi: Club career

-Post retirement
+Post-retirement

-From February to May 2023, Pierazzi worked as 'Head of Video & Tactical Analysis' for Cypriot club Ethnikos Achna.
+From February to May 2023, Pierazzi worked as Head of Video & Tactical Analysis for Cypriot club Ethnikos Achna.
 In the summer of 2023, Pierazzi returned to his former club, AC Ajaccio, where he was hired as a video analyst.

 In 2025, he joined Valour FC of the Canadian Premier League as an assistant coach.
+In 2026, he became the head coach of the Bonivital Flames of the Prairies Premier League.